MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/7-introduction-automate-proposal-exercise.md

-# Exercise 2: Automate sales proposal responses
+# Exercise 2: Automate sales proposal responses using Microsoft 365 Copilot
 ---
 Responding to Requests for Proposals (RFPs) is a critical part of the sales cycle, especially in industries where large, complex deals depend on detailed technical and compliance information.
 For Fabrikam’s Sales organization, each RFP represents a high-value opportunity to showcase the company’s innovative EcoSense 360 energy management solution to potential clients in the hospitality sector.
 However, managing RFPs can also be time-consuming and resource-intensive, requiring close collaboration between Sales, Product, and Operations teams to gather accurate information and craft compelling responses.